chnoor999/goal-app-project/README.md

 List of Goals:
 This is the main screen displaying all goals.
-Swipe left gesture is used to reveal options like edit, delete, add to favorites, or remove from favorites.
+Swipe left gesture is used to reveal options like edit, delete, add to favorites, or remove from favorites and user can also share the goal.

 Create a New Goal:
 There is functionality to add a new goal.